Dynatrace/dynatrace-operator/CONTRIBUTING.md

 #### Bugfix for bugs in main (ie.: not released), example: for new features

+If the change broke the e2e test run or is a "recent" change:

 1. The initial PR introducing the (buggy) feature must be **reverted**.
-2. (re)Implement feature with fix in it.
+2. (re)Implement feature with the fix in it.
 The bugfix must be in separate commits in the PR, at the end, these commits should have the bugfix ticket in their description.

+> "recent" ~ Happened within the same week/sprint or just use common sense. 😅

+If the bug flew under the radar, and got discovered later:

+1. Create a PR with the fix
+2. In the description of the PR, mention the original change that introduced the bug.
+3. Link the related Jira bug ticket to the original implementation Jira ticket.

 ##### Reasoning

-We should aim to have each commit as valid/working state of the repo.
-It can help us cherry-pick/revert things in the future.

-- Cherry-picking/reverting is rather error-prone when you need to find the 2 initial (flawed) implementation PRs and the 5 small bug-fix PR for each, and if you miss one, nothing will work.
+- We must aim to have `main` to be in a correct state by end of day.
+So that we do not (re)test known to be buggy state.
+- Using `revert` quickly can quickly unblock others and allow the proper fix to be not rushed due to time pressure.
+- Cherry-picking 1 commit is easier than cherry-picking 2 commits where the 2. commit is bugfix for the 1.commit, but you have several unrelated commits between them.
+- Linking related changes is always nicer for tracking, and helps with cherry-picks for cases were using `revert` would have been an overkill.

 ## Quick start